-The Function of a Nursing Assistant
+The Function of a Certified Nursing Assistant

-- Administering basic services to patients
+- Administering basic care to patients

-- Taking patient's vital signs
+- Checking patient's vital signs

 - Keeping a record of patient's health status